shivagyawali/shivagyawali/README.md

 </div>

 ## Shiva Gyawali
-With more than 4 years of expertise in modern JavaScript/TypeScript libraries, CI/CD processes, and Agile methodologies, I am an experienced Full-Stack Developer dedicated to crafting secure, scalable web applications and actively engaging in global collaboration with cross-platform teams.
+Around 5 years of expertise in modern JavaScript/TypeScript libraries, CI/CD processes, and Agile methodologies, I am an experienced Full-Stack Developer dedicated to crafting secure, scalable web applications and actively engaging in global collaboration with cross-platform teams.